ERC-7743 - Multi-Owner Non-Fungible Tokens (MO-NFT)

 6. Incorporating a provider fee incentivizes creators and providers by rewarding them whenever the asset is transferred.
 This aligns with models where creators receive royalties or fees for their work.

-7. Ownership Burning:
+7. Ownership Archiving:

 9. ERC-721 Compatibility: